Carey River

-The Carey River is a perennial river of the West Gippsland catchment, located in the Alpine region of the Australian state of Victoria.
+The Carey River is a perennial river of the West Gippsland catchment, in the Alpine region of the Australian state of Victoria.

 Features and location

 The Carey River rises below Nre Surveyors Creek Camp within the Snowy Range of the Great Dividing Range.
 The river flows through parts of the Alpine National Park, generally south by west, joined by one minor tributary, before reaching its confluence with the Wellington River in a remote state forestry area in the Shire of Wellington.
 The river descends 900 m over its 17 km course.